thomas-um-grant/ms-project/src/pipeline/models/README.md

-# Device-Agnostic ColPali Indexer
+# Device-Agnostic models

-This refactored ColPali implementation provides a device-agnostic system that automatically detects and configures the optimal hardware setup for your machine (CUDA, MPS, or CPU).
+These models provide a device-agnostic system that automatically detects and configures the optimal hardware setup for the machine (CUDA, MPS, or CPU), unless the device has been specified in the configurations.

 ## Key Features